wk275/qbtools-V3/README.md

 qbTools is the interface between Qbus devices, Homeassistant devices, InfluxDB/Grafana statistics and http/mqtt devices.

   #### qbtools features:

+  ##### HAparms.Ha.regexPre is no longer supported.
+You should use HAparms.qbusHA.entities instead.

   - Create Home assistant entities:

     Home assistant entities are created automatically for Qbus outputs.
 This process is based upon a MQTT server and Home assistant discovery.
 Root topic is homeassistant.